meilisearch/strapi-plugin-meilisearch/README.md

 Using the above credentials, the following code shows how to search on one of your collections:

-To search in MeiliSearch, you can use the [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch) SDK that integrates a whole search interface, or our library [meilisearch-js](https://github.com/meilisearch/meilisearch-js).
+To search in MeiliSearch, you can use the [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch) library that integrates a whole search interface, or our [meilisearch-js](https://github.com/meilisearch/meilisearch-js) SDK.

 #### ⚡️ Using Instant meiliSearch